softprops/rust-bin/README.md

 https://github.com/{you}/{my-awesome-rust-bin}/releases
 ```

-You should find 3 assets attached to your GitHub release.
+🎁 You should find 3 assets attached to your GitHub release.
 One for `linux`, one for `OSX`, and one for `windows`.
 Download the one for the type of operating system you are using by clicking the link.

 Unpack the asset locally and run it.

 Congradulations.
-You've just shipped your first release!
+You've just shipped your first release 🚀!
 Now you can share your awesome Rust binaries with all your friends.